Continuous optimization methods for the graph isomorphism problem: Doubly stochastic relaxation

 \begin{example} Let us analyze the two graphs shown in Figure~\ref{fig:Petersen graph}.
 We have $ \lambda_A = [3, 1, -2] = \lambda_B $ with multiplicities $ \mu_A = [1, 5, 4] = \mu_B $ and $ \rank(H) = 58 $ by Corollary~\ref{cor:rank of H}.
 The solution of the optimization problem defined in Lemma~\ref{lem:quadratic form} is simply $ X^{(0)} = \frac{1}{n} \mathds{1}_n \mathds{1}_n^\top $, i.e., all entries are the same and we cannot extract any information about potential isomorphisms yet.
 However, after just one iteration of the Frank--Wolfe algorithm, we obtain the permutation

 which is one of the 120 valid solutions and proves that the graphs are isomorphic. \exampleSymbol \end{example}

 Even for highly symmetric graphs the Frank--Wolfe algorithm is able to find one of the global minima of the cost function.
-In general, the solver will not converge after just one iteration as we will illustrate below.
+In general, the solver will not converge after just one iteration.
+For the Frucht graph, for instance, see Example~\ref{ex:Frucht graph feasbible solutions}, the algorithm converges after two iterations, although the solution is in this case uniquely defined.